msu-alglab/coaster-experiments/README.md

 ##### run_heuristic.bash

-Runs `coaster.py` on whatever is in `acyclic_sc_graph_instances/` directory, as in example above, for the set of subpath lengths and numbers of subpaths hard coded into the bash script.
-Uses the `--fd_heuristic` flag for Coaster.
+Runs `coaster.py` on the specified files in `acyclic_sc_graph_instances/` directory.
+The files are specified as a set of experimental conditions that are hard-coded into the bash script.
+Uses the `--fd_heuristic` flag when running Coaster.

+##### run_fpt.bash

+Runs `coaster.py` on the specified files in `acyclic_sc_graph_instances/` directory.
+The files are specified as a set of experimental conditions that are hard-coded into the bash script.
+Uses the `--timeout` flag to set a max time, which is hard coded in the file